ANSANJAY/KernelDev101/Readme.md

 # Introduction to Kernel Development

-Welcome to the `KernelDevStarterKit` repository, a comprehensive beginner's guide to kernel development.
+Welcome to the `KernelDev101` repository, a comprehensive beginner's guide to kernel development.
 Dive into core concepts, hands-on tutorials, and best practices.
 Whether you're a novice or looking to refresh your skills, this repository offers essential resources to start your kernel programming journey.

 ## Table of Contents